 Tips for eating right for your eyes:

-- Eat a balanced diet which is rich in all nutrients to ensure good overall health
+- Eat a balanced diet that is rich in all nutrients to ensure good overall health.

 - Ensure that you get adequate amounts of Vitamin C, Zinc, Vitamin E and Omega 3 Fatty acids in your diet.

 - Don’t forget to drink loads of fluids every day.